Hands That Dig, Hands That Feed:

-Gemstones form deep within the Earth’s crust as plate tectonic cycles create and destroy vast mountain ranges and deep oceans.
-Rocks are subjected to high pressures and temperatures creating fractures and hot fluids that, when at the right temperature, pressure and chemical composition, result in gemstones crystallising in underground fissures.
-Coloured gemstones emerging from this molten mix of minerals and chemicals crystallise in hard bedrock buried deep under the surface.
-Over millennia, these primary deposits may rise to the surface where they are exposed to the rain, ice and wind that wear away the hard rock and liberate the gemstones.
-These are carried into rivers forming secondary deposits, such as alluvial deposits.
+Gemstones can form deep within the Earth’s crust rising to the surface as plate tectonics create and destroy vast mountain ranges and deep oceans.
+All gemstones have their own unique formation story.
+Some coloured gemstones force their way to the surface in pockets in or close to magma.
+Others crystallise in hard bedrock buried deep under the surface.
+Over millennia, such primary deposits rise slowly or are thrust to the surface where they are exposed to the elements and the gem material released.
+This can be carried into rivers where it concentrates forming secondary deposits in alluvial sediment.

 Geological deposits and geographical spread

 Gemstones can be truly ancient.
-The rubies of northeast Mozambique date back 500 million years, and some Zambian emerald deposits are over one billion years old2Mapping the gemstone mining hotspots.
+The rubies of north east Mozambique date back 500 million years, and some Zambian emerald deposits are over one billion years old.4Mapping the gemstone mining hotspots.
 Mining Technology.
-21 May 2018. www.mining-technology.com/features/gemstone-mining-map .
-Such finds are not common and although coloured gemstones are mined globally, some countries have a disproportionate abundance.
+21 May 2018. https://www.mining-technology.com/features/gemstone-mining-map/ Gemstones aren’t easy to find and although coloured gemstones are mined globally, some countries have a disproportionate occurrence.
 Madagascar supplies 40% of the world’s sapphires.
-The famous Colombian emerald belt accounts for 25% of the world’s emeralds, its high-quality gemstones representing 50% of the world’s value3Company walks fine line to revive Colombia emerald mine.
+The famous Colombian emerald belt accounts for 25% of the world’s emeralds, its high-quality gemstones representing 50% of the world’s value.5Company walks fine line to revive Colombia emerald mine.
 Julia Symmes Cobb and Susan Taylor, Reuters.
-12 December 2018. www.reuters.com.
-Thanks to geology, these and other countries have been able to establish themselves as the source of reliable volumes of valuable stones.
-Key gemstone centres such as India, Myanmar, Afghanistan, Sri Lanka, Thailand and Brazil owe much of their success to having many varieties of coloured gemstones in close proximity and high concentrations.
-In countries where gemstone deposits become depleted and mining activity dwindles – such as Thailand – the economy tends to adapt.
-Gemstone trading, cutting, polishing and finishing businesses develop along with new trades and traditions.
+12 December 2018. https://www.reuters.com/

 Chemical composition determines colour

-For coloured gemstone miners – and their customers – origin is important.
+For coloured gemstone miners – and their customers – origin can be important.
 The value of a Burmese ruby is unequal to that of a Madagascan or Thai ruby, and a deep green Colombian emerald is worth far more than a lighter emerald from Brazil.
-Even when equal in terms of hue, saturation, size and clarity, the gemstones from some locations will always command a premium.
+This is generally because those locations are capable of producing uniquely desirable gemstones that have lore or romance associated with them.
+Even when others approach or equal them in hue, saturation, size and clarity, gemstones from some locations will always command a premium.

 As deposits are depleted, new sources are sought and discovered.
-Emerging regions in Kenya, Mozambique, Madagascar and Tanzania are becoming more important for citrine, ruby, peridot, sapphire, and tsavorite.
-Ethiopia, already known for its Welo Opal, has now discovered valuable emerald deposits that have drawn international attention.
+Emerging regions in Kenya, Mozambique, Madagascar and Tanzania are becoming more important for aquamarine, garnet, peridot, ruby, sapphire and tourmaline.
+Ethiopia, already known for its Welo Opal, has recent discoveries of emerald and sapphire that have drawn international attention.

 A tradition of exploration